 What are the different types of motorcycle insurance?

-Budget Direct offers three types of motorcycle insurance:
+Budget Direct offers three types of motorcycle insurance cover:

-- Comprehensive Motorcycle Insurance covers loss or damage to your bike due to an accident, severe weather, fire, vandalism, and theft; and your liability for accidental damage your bike causes to other people’s property (e.g. their vehicle or home).
+Comprehensive Motorcycle Insurance covers loss or damage to your motorcycle due to an accident (regardless of who's at fault), severe weather, fire, vandalism, and theft; and your liability for accidental damage your motorcycle causes to other people’s property (e.g. their vehicle or home).

-- Third Party Property Only Motorcycle Insurance covers your liability for accidental damage your motorbike causes to other people’s property (e.g. their vehicle or home).
-It does not cover damage to your bike (unless it’s damaged in an accident caused by an uninsured driver, in which case your bike has limited cover).
+Third Party Property Only Motorcycle Insurance covers your liability for accidental damage your motorcycle causes to other people’s property (e.g. their vehicle or home).
+It does not cover damage to your motorcycle (unless it’s damaged in a no-fault accident with an uninsured driver, and in this case, your motorcycle has limited cover).

-- Third Party Property, Fire and Theft Motorcycle Insurance provides the same protection as Third Party Property Only, plus cover for loss or damage to your bike if it’s stolen or catches fire.
+Third Party Property, Fire and Theft Motorcycle Insurance provides the same protection as Third Party Property Only, plus cover for loss or damage to your motorcycle if it’s stolen or catches fire.

 The type of cover you have is shown on your motorcycle insurance certificate.